Santa Fe High School students prepare to return to class after deadly mass shooting

-SANTA FE, Texas - On this Memorial Day, we not only pay homage to those who lost their lives fighting for the very freedom we hold dear, we also pause and reflect on the students and educators who lost their lives in Santa Fe.

-Many stopped by the makeshift memorial to pay their respects before students fill the halls again on Tuesday morning.
+SANTA FE, Texas—Students and educators are preparing to return to Santa Fe High School Tuesday, determined to close out the school year, after a gunman recently took the lives of 10 of their colleagues and classmates in a mass shooting.

-The message is clear -- #SantaFeStrong -- a phrase echoed on just about every street corner and on trees with green and gold bows.
-The words printed on so many shirts.
+The message is clear -- #SantaFeStrong -- a phrase echoed on just about every street corner and on trees with green and gold bows; the words are also printed on many shirts.

 In case you're still looking for one, Patriot T's in Santa Fe is allowing preorders online.
 As they are spending this time to get them to students before the bell rings Tuesday.
 And Street Graphics in League City still has some on the shelves.